laravel/nova-docs/4.0/installation.md

 - `.localhost`
 - `.local`

-Nova will also not check the current license key when the hostname contains commonly-used staging subdomains:
+Nova will also not check the current license key when the subdomain is one of these commonly-used staging subdomains:

 - `staging.`
 - `stage.`